Skip to main content

 Craps Free Odds Bet

-This is the best bet players can make at the craps table because it completely eliminates the built-in house advantage since winnings are paid at true odds.
-Free odds are offered on Pass/Don’t Pass Line bets and Come/Don’t Come bets.
+This is the best bet players can make at the craps table because winnings are paid at true odds, completely eliminating the built-in house advantage.
+Free Odds are offered on Pass/Don’t Pass Line bets and Come/Don’t Come bets.

-Once a point has been established, the players are allowed to make a side wager that is double or triple the size of their original bet.
+Once a point has been established, players may place a side wager that is double or triple the size of their original bet.
 This is called “taking” the odds on Pass Line and Come bets.
-Some casinos allow players to make Free Odds bets that are 4x, 5x, 6x, 8x, 9x or 10x the original wager.
-The payout for the bet depends on what the point for the Pass Line is.
+Some casinos allow Free Odds bets that are 4x, 5x, 6x, 8x, 9x, or even 10x the original wager.
+The payout depends on what the point is.

-The bigger the Free Odds bet, the lower the house edge.
-The Pass Line bets, along with the Free Odds bets, win if the shooter rolls the point number again prior to a 7.
-The Pass Line bets will be paid out at even money, while the side bets will be paid at true odds.
+The bigger the Free Odds bet, the lower the overall house edge.
+Pass Line bets, together with their Free Odds, win if the shooter rolls the point before a 7.
+The Pass Line portion pays even money, while the side wager pays at true odds.

-Please do have in mind these are not self-service bets – you need to communicate with the dealer when laying odds, so that he or she can place the chips for your side bet on the layout.
+Keep in mind these are not self-service bets—you must communicate with the dealer when laying odds so that they can place the chips for your side wager on the layout.

-It is also possible to “lay” the odds on the Don’t Come/Don’t Pass Line bets.
-After the shooter establishes a point, Pass Line and Come bets will win only if the point is rolled before the 7 hits.
-While this is unfavorable for Pass Line/Come bettors, it actually works to the advantage of players who have made Don’t Pass/Don’t Come bets since the chances of the shooter hitting a seven-out are greater because there are more combinations that add up to the total of 7.
+It is also possible to “lay” the odds on Don’t Pass/Don’t Come bets.
+After a point is established, Pass Line and Come wagers win only if the point is rolled before 7.
+While this is unfavorable for Pass Line/Come bettors, it benefits Don’t Pass/Don’t Come players because there are more combinations that add up to 7 than to any point number.

-This is the perfect moment for the Don’t Pass/ Don’t Come player to lay odds on their bet.
-The player will win with both his original wager and his side bet if the shooter sevens out before he or she rolls the point number.
-Thus, players are practically betting against the shooter.
+This is the perfect moment for the Don’t Pass/Don’t Come player to lay odds on their wager.
+The player will win both the original wager and the side bet if the shooter sevens out before rolling the point number, effectively betting against the shooter.

-The winning side wagers will be paid at the correct or true odds, while the Don’t Pass/Don’t Come bets will pay even money.
+Winning side wagers pay at true odds, whereas Don’t Pass/Don’t Come bets pay even money.

 Place Bets